readthedocs/ethicalads.io/content/posts/2022-content-as-intent.md

 ## What our data says

-First we'll examine the average CTR across all of our advertising flights that are targeting geographic locations only.
+First we'll examine the average weekly CTR across all of our advertising flights that are targeting geographic locations only.
+If we had no campaigns ending that week, it's been logged as a 0.
 As you can see, almost every week our geo-only campaigns fall below our network average CTR of 0.1%.

 <div class="shadow-lg postimage text-center">